notTGY/fltp/regex_lib/README.md

 python3 main.py "regex"
 ```
 Outputs JSON for the automata.
 Options control the pipeline depth and output format:
+- `--ast`: Output only the AST (Abstract Syntax Tree) for the regex.
 - `--nfa`: Output only the NFA JSON.
 - `--dfa`: Output only the DFA JSON (skip minimization).
 - `--verbose`: Print labels ("NFA:", "DFA:", etc.) before each JSON.